-One sentence to describe yourself and where you came from: I'm a Black, queer, indigenous Kenyan raised in an L.A. suburb by my yt, workaholic mom + in Berkeley by my dad's 20-something girlfriend.
+One sentence to describe yourself: I'm a Black, queer, indigenous Kenyan raised in an L.A. suburb by my yt, workaholic mom + in Berkeley by my dad's 20-something girlfriend.

 What will you be presenting on?
 Queer families & food culture